Avalanche Safety Tips

 Don't venture into the backcountry without avalanche safety knowledge and equipment

-The key to avoiding avalanches is avoiding terrain where avalanches can occur.
+The key to avoiding avalanches is to avoid terrain where avalanches can occur.
 Avalanche terrain is any slope steeper than 30 degrees.
-It doesn’t matter if it is a big slope or a very small slope.
+It doesn’t matter if it is a big or a very small slope.
 It doesn’t matter if it is an open slope or one with trees.
 If it is steeper than 30 degrees, it can produce an avalanche.

-These slopes have a similar steepness to expert, black diamond runs, as well as some intermediate, blue square runs at ski areas.
+These slopes have a similar steepness to expert ski runs (a “black diamond” rating), as well as some intermediate runs (a “blue square” rating) at ski areas.
 Even if you are on a less steep slope, it is considered avalanche terrain if it is connected to a steeper slope above.
-Avalanches have caught many people because they were underneath avalanche terrain in a runout zone (the place where avalanche debris typically comes to rest).
+Avalanches have caught many people because they were underneath avalanche terrain in a run-out zone (the place where avalanche debris typically comes to rest).

-Avalanches do not occur every day.
-Some days are safe from avalanches and some are not.
 In general, most avalanches occur during storms or during the 24-48 hours following one.
-Because avalanche conditions can change rapidly from one day to the next, check current conditions and get avalanche danger ratings from a regional avalanche center.
+Because avalanche conditions can change rapidly it is important to check current conditions and get avalanche danger ratings from a regional avalanche center.
 You can find a list of these avalanche centers at www.avalanche.org.

 If you choose to enter avalanche terrain, there are many factors to consider.
-The best way to learn about these factors is to take an avalanche class.
-The National Avalanche Center offers a good online tutorial at www.fsavalanche.org and www.avalanche.org offers a listing of avalanche training providers.
+The best way to learn about these factors is to complete an avalanche training course.
+Get the Training on-line from the National Avalanche Center or visit the American Avalanche Association for a listing of avalanche training providers.